stoltzmaniac/Basic-ML-OOP/README.md

 ### 01-Regression/Single-Linear-Regression/Part-01

+Read the blog post: Stoltzmaniac

 One of the most basic "machine learning" algorithims is linear regression.
 The term "machine learning" is used very loosely here due to the fact this algorithm is 100+ years old.
 However, because it is fitting data and is very simple to use, it makes for a great starting point.

+Here, we look at setting up the basics for an object and utilize the CLI to pass data.
+This will not actually perform anything other than printing out the object but it gives us a place to start.